RealMadScientist/SonyRX10M3Remote/README.md

 ## Notes

 - Uses Sony’s deprecated Camera Remote API — some features may not work on all camera firmware versions.
-- Intervalometer and burst capture features are fully functional but file transfer is handled externally for now.
+- Intervalometer and burst capture features are fully functional.
+- Gallery and file transfer have been implemented, but are buggy and incomplete.
 - Developed with minimal UI to focus on core camera control functionality.
+- Likely littered with bugs that haven't been tested/I wasn't bothered to deal with.
+E.g, connection to camera only works properly if it's set to manual mode from the start.

 ---